 Add in coconut oil and honey and mix until combined. - Place mixture on a baking sheet.
 Spread it to about 3/4 inches thick but be sure to keep it all together in a big rectangle.
 Do not spread out all over baking sheet.

-- Remove from oven and let cool on pan for 45 minutes to an hour, or until completely cooled and set.
+- Place mixture back on baking sheet, again spreading to about 3/4 inch thickness and keeping it all together.
+Let cool on pan for 45 minutes to an hour, or until completely cooled and set.

-Break into clusters and store in an airtight container.
+- Break into clusters and store in an airtight container.
 Mixture keeps for 7-10 days.

 Your dad is da bomb!